pipetail/blog.pipetail.io/content/posts/2020-04-13-more-EKS-tips.md

 but how can Cluster Autoscaler know what ASG it's supposed to scale up when any nodes with such Kubernetes labels don't exist yet?

 Here's an easy answer: tags.
-This part is [well documented](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-can-i-scale-a-node-group-to-0) but it sometimes it might be complicated to find the right piece of docs, right?
+This part is [well documented](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-can-i-scale-a-node-group-to-0) but it sometimes might be complicated to find the right piece of docs, right?

 Long story short, if your nodes from the single ASG have some labels (`--node-labels` kubelet flag), always make sure that ASG has the same labels in the following format: